-Leica CL versus Panasonic GH4
+Leica CL vs Panasonic GH4

 The Leica CL (Typ 7323) and the Panasonic Lumix DMC-GH4 are two digital cameras that were revealed to the public, respectively, in November 2017 and February 2014.
 Both the CL and the GH4 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (GH4) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Panasonic provides 15.9 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (21 percent) than the Leica CL.
 Moreover, the GH4 is substantially heavier (39 percent) than the CL.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Panasonic GH4||133 mm||93 mm||84 mm||560 g||500||Y||Feb 2014||1,499|